troperville

 • Breather Level: Sector 6.
 Sector 5 is an extremely long slog through a couple of very large buildings, with crossfire everywhere, your Mission Control gone and very urgent music Seven Four.
 Sector 6 takes things slow and steady, with small groups of weak enemies separated by stretches where you can just saunter along and enjoy the atmosphere while Iji looks for Dan, with the same peaceful music as in Sector 1, Kinda Green, playing.

-• Draco in Leather Pants: The Tasen in general, really.
+• The Tasen in general, really.
 While there are a few good ones, they apparently contrast so much with the Komato that many, many fans make them out as almost saintly.
 While they aren't as vicious as the Komato, there's still the problem that they tried to wipe out life on Earth, and that's not touching on all their war crimes in the backstory - what they did to Iosa's planet stands out.

 • There's also a surprising amount of people who view Krotera as a Well-Intentioned Extremist doing whatever he needed to do to protect his people.
 You'd think that the game established well enough that he's a jingoistic tyrant with a 0% Approval Rating who chose to Alpha Strike Earth instead of making peace with the humans because he could.

 • Ansaksie can also be subject to this, although there's a bit of justification in that her more dickish actions are never mentioned in the game.
+The most dickish she gets in the actual game is her squadron attacking you in Deep Sector (which she immediately explains and apologizes for on a pacifist run) and being way too gleeful about Iosa's death in 1.7.

 • While it's rare, despite the fact that the game gives absolutely no reason to like him (and every reason not to), some players inexplicably love Asha, of all people.

-• Ensemble Darkhorse: Ansaksie is rather popular considering her limited screen-time.
+• Ensemble Dark Horse: Ansaksie is rather popular considering her limited screen-time.

-• Game Breaker: The Null Driver is a literal example.
+• The Null Driver is a literal example.
 Firing it will lead to random changes in crucial data, up to and including changing the size and shape of the level geometry.
 Fortunately, the changes aren't permanent.
 Also a straight example as well.
 Proper use of it allows you to fully level up all attributes by Sector 2.
+Which is why it's only unlocked once everything else is, and has to be reacquired every time you start the game.

 • It only lasts for thirty seconds, but Explosive Shotgun buff + Buster Gun (automatic shotgun) = Fully-Automatic, Unblockable, Instant-Hit Explosive Goodness.

-• Memetic Badass: reallyjoel's Dad.
+• reallyjoel's Dad.
 After a Youtube user named "reallyjoel" posted a comment on Daniel Remar's own speedrun video saying that his dad could do better, there's been a running joke that reallyjoel's Dad is the best gamer in the world, and that there's a top-secret "reallyjoel's Dad" difficulty mode.
 Daniel said that reallyjoel's Dad played said difficulty and beat it so hard that it was wiped from existence.
-However, It's still in the game, and it's as impossible as they say.
+However, it's still in the game, and it's as impossible as they say.

 • Memetic Mutation: